pinobatch/240p-test-mini/nes/README.md

 240p Test Suite
 ===============

-The [240p test suite] is a homebrew software suite for video game consoles developed to help in the evaluation of upscalers, upscan converters and line doublers.
+The [240p Test Suite] is a homebrew software suite for video game consoles developed to help in the evaluation of upscalers, upscan converters and line doublers.